 If you are a recent gun owner, you may wonder: can you fly with a gun or how to fly safely without too much hassle?
 In this post, I will give you 10 tips on how to travel safely with your firearm.
 When you fly the friendly skies, you’ll experience more invasion of privacy, groping, and unwanted scrutiny than ever before.
-Walking through the TSA checkpoint to check guns in your baggage is an eye-opener.
+Checking a firearm with your airline and going through the associated TSA screening process can be an eye-opener.

 I fly enough that the majority of currently employed TSA agents are intimately familiar with every square inch of my body.
 But groping aside, I’ve found checking guns by following the rules to be a simple and straightforward process – as long as you carefully follow the rules.